The Bankrate promise

 At first glance, these cards seem somewhat similar in terms of their rewards structures and bonuses.
 However, they earn different types of rewards, which are not valued the same.
 We go over the most popular categories each card stands out in below.

-That said, you should keep the value of these points in mind when you make this comparison.
-Valuations from The Points Guy show that Capital One miles are worth 1.4 cents each, but that Chase Ultimate Rewards points are worth 2 cents each.
-This means that the Sapphire Reserve bonus could be worth approximately $1,600 when transferred to partners, while the Venture bonus’ higher welcome offer may be worth $1400 in travel, on average.
+Based on Bankrate’s points and miles valuations, Capital One miles and Chase Ultimate Rewards points are worth 2 cents each with the right high-value transfer partner.
+This means that the Sapphire Preferred’s bonus could be worth up to $1,200 when transferred to partners, while the Venture bonus’ welcome offer may be worth up to $1,500 in travel, on average.

 Rewards rate winner: Capital One Venture

 While Chase Ultimate Rewards points are worth more in general, the Capital One Venture still wins for its rewards rate.
-This card offers a flat 2X miles for each dollar you spend, which can help you rack up more miles on all your regular spending and bills over time.
+This card offers a flat 2X miles for each dollar you spend, which will likely help you rack up more miles on all your regular spending and bills over time.

 Both of these cards charge the same $95 annual fee, which is very reasonable considering the rewards proposition each card offers.
 The fact you can earn such a big bonus the first year with both cards also makes the fee a good value for the first year especially.